 At a macro level, the key area of downside risk is in the reserving assumptions used to derive the general liability best estimate reserves.
 Claims experience may be worse than expected because of adverse claim frequency and/or severity or the systemic inadequacy of premium rates.
+Additionally the lack of actual Bldac claims development history means that an approximation of the expected performance of this business has had to be used.
+Due to the small volume of the non-proportional property reinsurance bound but unincepted at year-end 2018 there is less downside risk associated with this business.

-GAAP reserves vs technical provisions
+D.2 Technical provisions continued GAAP reserves vs technical provisions